-Dr. Jörg Szarzynski holds a diploma in Geography from the University of Bonn and a PhD in Physical Geography and Atmospheric Sciences from the Universities in Mannheim and Göttingen.
-He has broad expertise in climatology and remote sensing, global environmental change research, capacity-building and web-based data and information management.
+Dr. Jörg Szarzynski holds a Diploma in Geography from the University of Bonn and a PhD in Physical Geography and Atmospheric Sciences from the Universities in Mannheim and Göttingen.
+He has broad expertise in climatology and remote sensing, global environmental change and sustainable development research, capacity-building and web-based data and information management.
 His work experience also encompasses curriculum development, organization of international seminars and workshops and lecturing within international training courses on remote sensing applications for Risk and Disaster Management in several African countries, especially in West, Eastern and Southern Africa.
 His research interests focus on intercultural training and innovative education concepts, the use of geospatial information technology for disaster risk reduction and emergency response preparedness, early warning systems, and disaster assessment and coordination.

-Prior to joining UNU-EHS, Jörg was working as Senior Researcher at the Center for Development Research (ZEF), Bonn, Germany, where he also served as coordinator and lecturer at the Bonn International Graduate School for Development Research (BIGS-DR).
-Subsequent to ZEF, Jörg joined the German Aerospace Center (DLR) where he was in charge of the coordination of capacity development activities within the German Indonesian-Tsunami Early Warning System (GITEWS).
+Prior to joining UNU-EHS, Dr. Szarzynski was working as Senior Researcher at the Center for Development Research (ZEF), Bonn, Germany, where he also served as coordinator and lecturer at the Bonn International Graduate School for Development Research (BIGS-DR).
+Subsequent to ZEF, he joined the German Aerospace Center (DLR) where he was in charge of the coordination of capacity development activities within the German Indonesian-Tsunami Early Warning System (GITEWS).
 Later on, DLR seconded him as Senior Expert to the United Nations Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER).
 Within the team, he was principle desk officer for Africa responsible for relief activities after natural disasters, technical consultation, information management, collaborative network development and the cluster on health and climate change adaptation.
 He also contributed to the design and development of the UN-SPIDER Knowledge Portal, outreach activities, awareness-raising, and the conduction of Technical Advisory Missions officially requested at governmental level.